-If you work for XTX Markets in London you'll therefore work for a company that's on the up.
-You'll also get to eat your lunch in a replica Apollo 11 landing capsule and to sleep in the office if want.
+If you work for XTX Markets, you should therefore be working for a company on the up.
+In normal times, you'll also get to eat your lunch in a replica Apollo 11 landing capsule and to sleep in the office if want.
 But will you get paid?
-The answer is yes, but not as much as you might think.
+XTX claims to have the, "most competitive remuneration in the FinTech industry."
+But it doesn't pay as much as you might think.

 As an electronic trading company, XTX doesn't employ legions of traders.
 Nor does it employ many human beings at all.
-The most recent accounts released for XTX Markets Ltd for the year to December 2017, indicate that there are just 47 staff in London, up from 43 last year.
-Together, these 47 made £155m in revenues and £61m in profits for 2017, a profit margin of nearly 40%.
+The most recent accounts released for XTX Markets Ltd for the year to December 2019, indicate that there are just 66 staff in London, up from 59 last year.
+Together, these 66 made £340m in revenues and £139m in net profits for 2019, a profit margin of 40%.

 However, XTX isn't exactly generous when it comes to sharing this money around staff.
-While Goldman Sachs was lambasted last week for cutting the proportion of revenues it pays in compensation to just 37%, the compensation ratio at XTX is just 7%.
-Last year, the company paid £11.5m of its £155m revenues to employees.
+The compensation ratio at XTX is just 5.5%.
+Last year, the company paid £18.7m of its £340m revenues to employees.

-The result was that average compensation per head at XTX was £244k ($320k) last year.
-Although this is more than most London salaries, it's less than the $523k average at Goldman Sachs International.
+The result was that average compensation per head at XTX was £284k ($374k) last year.
+Although this is a lot more than most London salaries, it's less than the £320k average at Goldman Sachs International.
 It's also less than the pay at quite a few large London hedge funds.
 Nor does XTX pay entirely in cash: the company operates a three year deferral like most big banks.

 Why doesn't XTX pay more?
-It probably doesn't help that 44 of its 47 staff are deemed "support staff", with just three (Alex Gerko and Zar Amrolia, the co-chief executives and Niki Beatti, the non-executive chairman) deemed directors.
-But even the directors aren't making millions - the highest paid received £400k for both 2016 and 2017.
+It probably doesn't help that 62 of its 66 staff are deemed "support staff", with just three (including Alex Gerko and Zar Amrolia, the co-chief executives) deemed directors.

 XTX's results could therefore spell bad news for technologists who hope to get paid like traders as algorithms take over.
 The implication is that they won't be: they will be paid like very well compensated technologists.
 The new breed of technologists could soon be better off than traders, though: under XTX's model, traders' skills aren't needed at all.